 It helps in installing a better understanding of genetics for biologists and genealogist.

-Increases in human lifespan up to 30 years.
+It increases in the human lifespan for up to 30 years.

 It prevents genetic diseases such as Alzheimer’s, Huntington’s Disease, down syndrome, Spinal Muscular Atrophy, and many others.

-Reduces the risk of inherited medical conditions such as anemia, diabetes, obesity, cancer, and many more.Allows parents to give their child a healthy life.Genetically engineering babies is an option, not a requirement for all parents.
+It reduces the risk of inherited medical conditions such as anemia, diabetes, obesity, cancer, and many more.It allows parents to give their child a healthy life.Genetically engineering babies is an option, not a requirement for all parents.
 For those that disagree with it, they don’t have to engineer their child.

 Children are already engineered by parents in many ways.
-Prenatal supplements, education, religion, and morals are all ways parents control their child.
+Prenatal supplements, education, religion, and morals are all ways parents control their children.

 It eliminates mitochondrial disorders.

-Parents set their own limits for genetically engineering their baby.
+Parents set their limits for genetically engineering their babies.

 It allows prospective parents to give the child genes that they do not carry.